Yassine Bounou: International career

 Bounou was eligible to represent Canada or Morocco, but opted to represent the latter, appearing with the under-20 team at the 2012 Toulon Tournament, playing in one match during the competition.
 He was also selected in the 18-man under-23 squad for the 2012 Summer Olympics, but acted as a backup to Mohamed Amsif during the tournament, in which Morocco were eliminated at the group stage.

 In an interview, Bounou said that he had been contacted by the manager of the Canada national team, Benito Floro, but that this ultimately did not materialise.
 Moreover, he said to the interviewer that he grew up in Morocco, and deep down dreamed of representing the Moroccan national team.

 On 14 August 2013, Bounou was called up to the main squad for a friendly match against Burkina Faso.
 He made his debut in the following day, playing the entire second half of an eventual 1–2 defeat in Tangier.

-In May 2018 Bounou was named in Morocco's 23-man squad for the World Cup in Russia, At the 2019 Africa Cup of Nations in Egypt he was first choice for Hervé Renard's team, keeping clean sheets in 1–0 wins over Namibia and the Ivory Coast to qualify for the last 16.
+In May 2018, Bounou was named in Morocco's 23-man squad for the World Cup in Russia, where he served as reserve goalkeeper to Munir Mohamedi.
+At the 2019 Africa Cup of Nations in Egypt he was first choice for Hervé Renard's team, keeping clean sheets in 1–0 wins over Namibia and the Ivory Coast to qualify for the last 16.

 Bounou was also called up for the 2021 Africa Cup of Nations in Cameroon.
-At the tournament, he made headlines for his defence of Arabic and refusal to speak to the press in French or English; a jab at the African Nations Cup for not having hired a single Arabic translator.
+At the tournament, he made headlines for his defense of Arabic and refusal to speak to the press in French or English; a jab at the African Nations Cup for not having hired a single Arabic translator.

 On 10 November 2022, Bounou was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
 He made two saves during the round of 16 penalty shoot-out against Spain, leading to Morocco qualifying for the quarter-finals for the first time in their history, where they won 1–0 against Portugal, becoming the first African team to reach the semi-finals.
-He kept three clean sheets, joint best with Jordan Pickford of England and Emiliano Martínez of winners Argentina; he was the first African to reach three clean sheets at a World Cup.
+He kept four clean sheets, the most out of any goalkeeper in the tournament.
+He was the first African to reach three clean sheets at a World Cup.

+On 28 December 2023, Bounou was amongst the 27 players selected by Walid Regragui to represent Morocco at the 2023 Africa Cup of Nations.

+In October 2025, Bono, with Morocco, broke the world record for the longest winning streak in international football, surpassing Spain’s previous mark of 15 consecutive victories.
+With a 1–0 win over Congo in Rabat, Morocco extended their unbeaten run to 16 straight wins across all competitions, including World Cup qualifiers and friendlies.
+The streak, which began in June 2024, is ongoing, with Morocco continuing to extend their record as of October 2025.

+Personal life

+Bounou was born in Canada to Moroccan parents.
+Along with his national teammates, Bounou donated his blood for the needy affected by the 2023 Marrakesh-Safi earthquake.
+He is a Muslim.